CODES-group/opyrability/docs/_build/html/_sources/operability_overview.rst

 In order to obtain the DIS, it is necessary to perform an inverse mapping: That is, from a defined DOS, calculate the correspondent DIS in the input space.
-This is an inverse problem that may be challenging to tackle.
-As a visual representation, let the inverse map of the process model :math:`(M)` be represented as :math:`M^{-1}`, then the evaluation of the DIS follows the schematic:
+This is an inverse problem :cite:`alves22` that may be challenging to tackle.
+As a visual representation, let the inverse map of the process model :math:`M` be represented as :math:`M^{-1}`, then the evaluation of the DIS follows the schematic:

 .. figure:: ./images/inverse_map.jpg